-Figure 15 - 17: Residential Electricity Bills With and Without Lower Conservation
+Figure 15 - 21: Residential Electricity Bills With and Without Lower Conservation

-As can be seen from Figure 15 - 17 the Lower Conservation least cost resource strategy, even though it has much higher rates, results in very similar monthly bills compared to the Existing Policy least cost resource strategy until about 2025 where they start to diverge.
+As can be seen from Figure 15 - 21 the Lower Conservation least cost resource strategy results in very similar monthly bills compared to the Existing Policy least cost resource strategy until about 2028, then monthly bills increase through the remainder of the planning period.
+The least cost resource strategy under the Lower Conservation scenario, develops an average of 1,200 average megawatts fewer energy savings and 2,900 megawatts fewer capacity savings than are developed in the Existing Policy scenario.
 While this reduces the investment in energy efficiency, it increases the investment in new gas and renewable resource generation as well as increases the use of existing coal resources.
-In aggregate, the average system cost of the Lower Conservation scenario is nearly \$18 billion more than the average system cost of the Existing Policy scenario.
+In aggregate the average system cost of the Lower Conservation scenario is nearly \$14 billion more than the average system cost of the Existing Policy scenario.
 This additional cost results in roughly equivalent rates, but higher total bills over the 20-year planning period.